syncforynab/fintech-to-ynab/README.md

 Automatically push Monzo and Starling transactions into YNAB.

-> **Note Starling support is pending support for [Personal Access Webhooks](https://trello.com/c/rviKbwNQ/47-personal-access-webhooks-%F0%9F%93%AF).**
+> **Note Realtime Starling support is pending support for [Personal Access Webhooks](https://trello.com/c/rviKbwNQ/47-personal-access-webhooks-%F0%9F%93%AF).
+Historical imports are now available**

 ## Features
   - Push your Monzo and Starling transactions into YNAB in realtime
   - Automatically populate the category based on previous transactions
-  - Add 😃 🍏 emoji ✈️ 🇨🇦 and #hashtags to your YNAB transactions by default (can be disabled, Monzo only)
+  - Add 😃 🍏 emoji ✈️ 🇨🇦 and #hashtags to your YNAB transactions by default
-  - Automatically mark transactions as cleared (except for those in a foreign currency, Monzo only)
+  - Automatically mark transactions as cleared (except for those in a foreign currency)
-  - Import your bank history using [Imports](https://github.com/scottrobertson/fintech-to-ynab/wiki/Import)
+  - Import your bank history using [Imports](#imports)

 ## Getting Started